revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- Kafka is a  general-purpose tool for both multiple producers and consumers.
+- Kafka is a  general-purpose tool for both used multiple producers and consumers.
 Whereas, Flume is considered as a special-purpose tool for specific applications.

-- Kafka can replicate the events. whereas, Flume does not replicate the events.

 </details>
 </blockquote>